Apostolic Nunciature to Niger

 The Apostolic Nunciature to Niger is an ecclesiastical office of the Catholic Church in Niger.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.

-The nuncio resides in Burkina Faso.
+The title Apostolic Nuncio to Niger is held by the prelate appointed Apostolic Nuncio to Burkina Faso; he resides in Burkina Faso.
 The current Apostolic Nuncio to Niger is Michael Francis Crotty.